smujjiga/coding-agents-dev-workflow/README.md

 ## Claude Code Workflow

-Located in `claude/`, these are slash command templates for Claude Code:
+Located in `claude/`, these are slash command templates for Claude Code (copy them to `.claude/commands/`):

 ### Commands